 And suddenly, I looked at the bull.
 He had this innocence that all animals have in their eyes, and he looked at me with this pleading.
 It was like a cry for justice, deep down inside of me.
 I describe it as being like a prayer – because if one confesses, it is hoped, that one is forgiven.
 I felt like the worst shit on earth.

-In fact, not only is this not true, it could not be true, not least because the matador in the photo is actually Francisco Javier Sánchez Vara, pictured right.
-While the words come from an article by the author and melodramatist Antonio Gala Velasco in the Spanish newspaper El País in 1995.
+In fact, not only is this not true, it could not be true, not least because the matador in the photo is actually Francisco Javier Sánchez Vara, pictured right, who is still working as a bullfighter in Spain.
+Meanwhile the words actually come from an article by the author and melodramatist Antonio Gala Velasco in the Spanish newspaper El País in 1995.

 Below is how Múnera actually looked in the ‘suit of lights’ of a novillero.
 A novillero is a novice bullfighter.
 Múnera never even became a matador, let alone a famous one.

 However, the most compelling reason that photo can have had nothing to do with Múnera is that he did not leave bullfighting because of some conversion in the bullring; quite the reverse.
 It was the bull that made him leave.

 In 1984 a bull called ‘Terciopelo’, from the breed of Marqués de Villagodio, caught him in the foot and tossed him across the ring, fracturing the fifth cervical vertebrae in his neck – along with other injuries – which rendered him permanently paraplegic.